Make this Puerto Rican Conerd beef and see how we transform a simple ingredient into a delicious meal. A true comfort food made in under 20 minutes!

 - Peel the plantain and cut it in half.
 Then cut each half into about 3 or 4 long pieces.
 In a large pan add the oil over medium high heat.
 Fry the yellow plantain for about 1 minute on each side or until they have a golden brown color.
 Remove from the oil and cool down.
 Then you want to chop them into cubes and set aside.

 - Cut the onion and green pepper.
 Roughly chop to about 1 inch long pieces.
 In the same pan with the oil you just used for the plantains, add your onion and green pepper and sauté for about 2 minutes.
-Add the sofrito, tomato sauce, sazón and plantains in with the onions and peppers.
+Add the sofrito, tomato sauce, and sazón.
 Cook for 2 minutes.

-- Add the corned beef and with a spoon start to separate it into smaller pieces and mix it in with the other ingredients.
+- Add the plantains and corned beef.
+With the help of a spoon start to separate it into smaller pieces and mix it in with the other ingredients.
 Add the water and cook for 6 minutes.
-Stir occasionally.
+Stir a couple of times.
 Serve and enjoy.

 Stephenie says